atharva162001/Hostel-Mess-Portal/web-admin/README.md

-# Official Repo of Web App of Hostel mess Portal
+# Official Repo of Web App of Hostel Mess Portal